Max Kless

 If you build infinite feeds, you are building a landscape.
 Landscapes teach habits.
 Habits become character, slowly and without ceremony.

-The provocation is not “infinite scroll is bad.”
+The provocation isn’t “infinite scroll is bad.”
 The provocation is sharper:

-Products that do not end build users who do not stop.
+Products that don’t end build users who don’t stop.

 If you can answer where agency enters, you are on the right trail.